cksystemsteaching/selfie/README.md

 Modern systems may implement on-demand paging for all segments of virtual memory.
 This is incredible as creating virtual machine instances is near instantaneous since no memory storage is allocated, not even for page tables.
 Only when code starts executing paging happens on demand, literally upon fetching the first instruction from virtual memory.
 Since there is no mapping yet, a *page fault* occurs which is a type of *exception* the CPU responds to by executing systems code, called an *exception handler*, that attempts to create a proper mapping, at least for the page where the fault occurred, and then has the CPU try again to fetch the instruction.
 In case of page faults in pages that contain code or data, the content is loaded into the frame to which the faulting page is mapped.
 All this happens transparently to the code executing on a virtual machine.
 While selfie does not page code, data, and initial stack segments on demand, selfie still handles page faults on demand that happen in heap and non-initial stack segments.
 This is simpler because the involved frames only need to be zeroed.
 In selfie, page faults are handled by the procedure `page_fault_handler`.

-> Locality
+> Spatial locality

-Many programs exhibit locality in the sense that they tend to focus on accessing memory only in specific areas before moving on to focus on accessing memory in other areas.
+Many programs exhibit spatial locality in the sense that they tend to focus on accessing memory only in specific areas before moving on to focus on accessing memory in other areas.
 In particular, code tends to focus on executing instructions that are located close to each other in the code segment.
 Moreover, code tends to focus on accessing data that is located close to each other, at least in the heap and stack segments.
 The choice of 4KB-pages turns out to be a sweet spot in size that keeps the number of page faults occurring in fast succession low.
-A translation lookaside buffer leverages locality by caching page table entries for faster address translation, combined with instruction and data caches that leverage locality by caching actual memory content for overall faster memory access.
+A translation lookaside buffer leverages spatial locality by caching page table entries for faster address translation, combined with instruction and data caches that leverage locality by caching actual memory content for overall faster memory access.
 Larger page sizes may improve performance even more but may also introduce more internal fragmentation.

 > Paging page tables